 We had chosen this time of year as we were hoping to catch the water levels at the optimum height to continue explorations of the flow.

-Too early in spring and the levels would be too high to access the site, too late in summer and the low flow conditions makes finding the way on difficult (as my previous attempts had proved).
+Too early in spring and the levels would be too high to access the site, too late in summer and no flow makes finding the way that the main flow is going difficult (as my previous attempts had proved).